Scott Sattler: Background

-Sattler was born in Camperdown, New South Wales, Australia, but moved to the Gold Coast, Queensland at a young age.
-His primary schooling took place at Coombabah State School on the Gold Coast before taking up a sports scholarship at Nudgee College in Brisbane.
-He finished his schooling at Coombabah State High School and played his junior rugby league for the Runaway Bay Seagulls before signing for the Gold Coast Chargers.
+Sattler was born in Camperdown, New South Wales but moved to Queensland as a one-year-old where his family settled on the Gold Coast.
+He initially attended Coombabah State School on the Gold Coast before taking up a rugby union scholarship at Nudgee College in Brisbane at the beginning of his secondary education.
+Years later he returned to the Gold Coast to complete his schooling at Coombabah State High School and play junior rugby league for the Runaway Bay Seagulls before signing his first professional contract with his hometown team the Gold Coast Seagulls in 1991.

 Playing career

 Gold Coast

 Sattler joined the Gold Coast Seagulls as a junior from the Runaway Bay Seagulls junior club.
 He made his first grade debut for the club against the Parramatta Eels at the age of twenty.
 Sattler's first two years at the Gold Coast saw the club finish last on the table.

 Eastern Suburbs

 Sattler joined Eastern Suburbs in 1994 but his time with the club was a brief one, only making a single appearance off the bench for the club.